sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 >[!NOTE]
 >
->Certificate renewal from the Control Panel is currently in **beta**, and subject to frequent updates and modifications without notification.
+>Subdomain delegation from the Control Panel is currently in beta, and subject to frequent updates and modifications without notification.

 ## About certificates renewal {#about-certificate-renewal-process}